Home » Remote Jobs » How to Write Your Resume for Remote Jobs in 2025

 Before we get into the details, let’s look at a tool to help you create a professional-looking resume.
 We are big lovers of Canva, and they have an easy-to-use resume builder we recommend checking out.

-What’s important is that your resume can be scanned by applicant tracking systems successfully, so make sure you are following best practices.
+What’s important is that your resume can be successfully scanned by applicant tracking systems, so make sure you are following best practices.

 Highlight Remote Working Skills

-Think about the personality traits and skills a company will seek in a remote worker.
-It’s essential to have good communication skills.
-Be tech-savvy since all of the work will be completed digitally.
-Have strong organizational and time management skills, so you build trust in delivering work on time.
+Consider the personality traits and skills a company will seek in a remote worker.
+Good communication skills are essential.
+Since all of the work will be completed digitally, be tech-savvy.
+Have strong organizational and time management skills so you can build trust in delivering work on time.

 This would be included within the skills section of your resume.

-Consider your technical skills, especially using video conferencing, project management and messaging tools.
-Most remote companies use apps like Google Docs, Slack, Jira, Teamwork, Asana and Zoom.
+Consider your technical skills, especially your ability to use video conferencing, project management, and messaging tools.
+Most remote companies use apps like Google Docs, Slack, Jira, Teamwork, Asana, and Zoom.

 Highlighting these skills could increase your chances because the company will be at ease knowing you have the experience and will not need to learn.